EnviroDIY/ModularSensors/README.md

 EnviroDIYLogger.begin();
 ```

 _Within the main loop function_, all logging and sending of data can be done using a single program line.
-Because the built-in log functions already handle sleeping and waking the board processor, there cannot be nothing else within the loop function.
-If you would like to do other things within the loop function, you should access the component logging functions individually instead of using these short-cut functions.
+Because the built-in log functions already handle sleeping and waking the board processor, **there cannot be nothing else within the loop function.**
 ```cpp
 void loop()
 {